 I’m an international student with a Bachelor’s Degree in Pharmacy.
 Can I come to UConn to get my Pharm.D.?

 No. Unfortunately, the School of Pharmacy at UConn does not offer a program that would be appropriate.
 You may wish to consider post-baccalaureate pharmacy degree or non-traditional Pharm.D. programs.
 A list of colleges and schools that offer these types of programs may be found on www.aacp.org.

 Is there any financial assistance offered to pharmacy students?

 Once enrolled, pharmacy students are eligible to apply for scholarships through the school.
-In the past several years, over $120,000 was given annually to pharmacy students through various scholarships that ranged from $100 to $5000.
+In 2017-2018, $181,700 was given to pharmacy students (including transfers) through various scholarships that ranged from $500 to $10,000.
 Outside of these scholarships, traditional financial aid through the University of Connecticut is available in the form of grants and loans.

 Why is the tuition so much higher in the 3rd and 4th professional years?
 (5th and 6th years)

 The added expense is in support of the clinical rotation portion of the program (e.g. finances, hospital contracts, preceptor fees, liability insurance, etc.) Instead of having the full added payment in the fourth professional year, it is divided between the last two years to make it more manageable.